 Minutes should not be published until the Committee has approved them at their regular meeting.
 Once the minutes have been approved, please send them to the City Clerk’s office so they can be published to the website.

 If you receive notice that a member of your BCC is no longer able to serve, please contact the City Clerk’s Office immediately so we can prepare for recruitment.

 Once the deadline for applications has been closed, the City Clerk’s office will work with the Mayor and City Council to select applicants to move forward with an interview and select a date for candidates to be interviewed.

 As the staff liaison, you are responsible for attending the interview and being prepared to answer any questions that may help the City Council make an informed decision.
 It is important that you know the makeup of your current membership: Expertise, geographical location of residency, etc.

-Once the City Council has selected a candidate/candidates to appoint to the Commission, the City Clerk will contact them to let them know they have been selected to serve.
-Please be sure to reach out to your new members following their appointment and provide them with any documents that may bring them up-to-speed on the actions of your B&C. It may be helpful to provide previous minutes, annual reports, etc. Please go over the importance of the Brown Act and make sure they understand the importance of complying with those laws.
+Once the City Council has selected a candidate/candidates to appoint to the BCC, the City Clerk will contact them to let them know they have been selected to serve.
+Please be sure to reach out to your new members following their appointment and provide them with any documents that may bring them up-to-speed on the actions of your BCC.
+It may be helpful to provide previous minutes, annual reports, etc. Please go over the importance of the Brown Act and make sure they understand the importance of complying with those laws.